athulpg007/AMAT/paper/paper.md

 # Rapid Design Capability

-AMAT can be used to compute aerocapture trajectories as well as key design parameters such as deceleration and stagnation-point heat rate using just a few lines of code.
-Figure 1 shows the undershoot and overshoot trajectories for a lift modulation aerocapture vehicle at Venus, and the stagnation-point heat rates computed using AMAT.
+AMAT can be used to compute aerocapture trajectories as well as key design parameters such as theoretical corridor width (TCW) and stagnation-point heat rate using just a few lines of code.
+Figure 1 shows the undershoot and overshoot trajectories for lift modulation aerocapture at Venus, and the stagnation-point heat rates computed using AMAT.

 ![](https://i.imgur.com/3XPh6JY.png)
-**Figure 1.** Venus aerocapture trajectory (undershoot and overshoot limits) and stagnation-point heat rates computed using AMAT.
+**Figure 1.** Venus aerocapture vehicle trajectory and stagnation-point heat rate computed using AMAT.
 (Based on the parameters listed in [@Craig2005]).

 # AMAT Modules